CEI-lab/FastRobots-2023/docs/Lab2.md

 ```python
 artemis_address: 'C0:C2:8A:89:98:08'
 ```
-2. Change BLEService UUID
-Without changing this, you might connect to your classmates' Artemis boards instead of your own.
+2. Change BLEService UUID: Without changing this, you might connect to your classmates' Artemis boards instead of your own.
 * Generate a new UUID
  ```
    from uuid import uuid4